Home

 the angles of 54 tons.
 The anchoring arrangements here, then, have to be very efficient.

-From the valve house on the south bank, the aqueduct heads due south for over 1km before curving slightly east.
-We walked on the line of the aqueduct to meet a gate in a fence (shown right).
+before curving slightly east.
+We walked on the line of the aqueduct to meet a gate in a fence.
 It looks like an ordinary gate but it has a distinctive style, with narrow metal bars plus diagonal and an undulating top.
 From the gate we can see (with binoculars) two similar gates in the hedges ahead.
 These gates were added not so much to function as gates but to enable engineers to follow the line of the aqueduct.
 They enable us to do the same today.

 We returned to the old railway line to meet up with the line of the aqueduct near Ellers Farm.
 Here the aqueduct passed